 Tip #5: Store a foldable stool under your sink for easy access.
 I'm 5'5 and I can't reach the top shelf of my cabinets, but I don't want a stool permanently out in my kitchen.
 This foldable one is the perfect size to tuck away under my sink.
 These first 5 tips can all be seen in the reel below:

 Tip #6: Get Ziploc bags out of their boxes.
 You'll be pleasantly surprised at what a difference placing them in pretty bamboo organizers or clear acrylic drawer organizers can make.
 Watch the reel below to see how great this looks!

 Tip #7: Attach a sticky-back-container to the inside of your under-the-sink cabinet for easier access to your most used cleaning supplies.
 See how I do this in my kitchen in the reel below:

 Tip #8: Only store large round or odd-sized items in a built-in lazy susan (ie. small appliances and/or bowls).
 Or use containers specifically designed for lazy susan's to store smaller objects.
 See how I store every size of bowl in my own lazy susan in the reel below.

 Tip #9: Decant Spices.
-Amazon sells great jars that come with labels for pretty much every spice you can imagine. or you can order labels from our custom label shop.
+Amazon sells great jars that come with labels for pretty much every spice you can imagine.
 You'll be amazed at how much this helps and speeds up your cooking process.
 Plus it's just so pretty!